Want to know how to make a vision board? Wow, let me count the ways!

 Do yourself a favor.
 Grant yourself the gift of a little personal time just for you.
 Everybody is busy, but rushing through this process can defeat the purpose.
 After all, it’s that crazy busy rush through life that keeps us from getting in touch with who we really are and what we really want.
 Just this once, set aside a little time to forget about your to-do list and allow yourself to be mindful and in the moment.
 You could even put on some music that you find pleasant and soothing, something that filters out distractions, quiets your mind, and makes you feel peaceful.

-There’s a great book by Laurie Guest called “Wrapped In Stillness”.
+There’s a great book by Laurie Guest called “Wrapped In Stillness” (see it on Amazon).
 It’s all about taking a personal retreat, but the beauty of it is that she explains exactly how to make it work whether you have a week to escape or only an hour.

 For most of us it’s incredibly hard to step out of the rat race for even a short time, and Laurie’s book is the answer.
 It’s a quick read that beautifully explains how you can learn to be still, be quiet, be open, and give yourself the chance to really listen to what is in your heart.

 How can you manifest what you want if you don’t know what you want?
 Before you start creating your vision board ask yourself this: Exactly what is it that I desire?

 Some people know immediately.
 Others have only vague wishes such as more money or a new car or a slimmer body.
 Here is where you may want to dig a little deeper.
 What will you do with more money?
 In what ways will it improve or enhance your life?

 Similar questions can be asked of any desire you name.
 What will be different about your life when you lose weight?
 Why is it important to you, and how will you feel when your body is slimmer?